frnmst/qvm/README.md

 the variables correctly set in the `configrc` file.

 This script will start the virtual machine if on the host computer no other virtual machine is running.
-You can use either the VNC or the headless connection.
+You can use either a VNC or headless connection.
 Both of them require that SSH is configured correctly on the
-computers: the host must be reachable from the client via SSH.
+computers, i.e. the host must be reachable from the client via SSH.
-This can be verified by using the `--attach --remote` options.
+This can be verified by using the `--attach --remote` options while the virtual machine is already running.

 Once you have checked that everyting works, you can add a command alias in your shell configuration file (e.g: `~/.bashrc`), something like:

     alias vm='/home/user/scripts/qvm/qvm --run --remote --vnc'

-or, if you are not interested in Xorg:
+or, if you don't need VNC:

     alias vm='/home/user/scripts/qvm/qvm --run --remote'